Ingenico-ePayments/connect-sdk-nodejs-example/README.md

 # Ingenico Connect Node.js example

+**This SDK example has been rebranded to Worldline.
+As part of the rebranding the example has moved to https://github.com/Worldline-Global-Collect/connect-sdk-nodejs-example.**

 ## Introduction

 The Node.js SDK example helps you to communicate with the [Ingenico Connect](https://epayments.developer-ingenico.com/) Server API.
 Its primary features are: